Skip to content

 • Utilization certificates confirming funds were used for the agreed purpose.

-• Project progress reports (if requested), to help corporates evaluate outcomes against proposed objectives.
+• Project progress reports (if requested), to help companies evaluate outcomes against proposed objectives.

 • Final Impact reports describing how much of the impact is achieved.

-These documents not only support the donor company’s compliance process but also build credibility and long-term trust between corporates and NGOs.
+These documents not only support the donor company’s compliance process but also build credibility and long-term trust between companies and NGOs.

 Conclusion